waigo/waigo/docs/guide.md

 Configuration for your application is loaded during [startup](#startup) and is always accessible at `app.config` within your backend code and through the `config` variable within your view templates.

-The `config` folder path within your application holds the configuration files.
+The `src/config` folder path holds the configuration files.
 Each configuration file exports a function which accepts the current configuration object as a parameter.
 This object can then be modified: